mcpt/mcpt.github.io/index.md

 Whether it is learning or teaching at CPT, I enjoy competitive programming.
 My notable achievements include cheesing the 5-point subtask in CCC18S5 and not choking at ECOO18R1.

 ### Chloe Nguyen
+Over the past 3 years, CPT has not only provided me with knowledge but also strengthened my passion for programming.
+Both fun and engaging, the club offers a wonderful environment for those interested in computer science.

 ### Angela Wang
+The first time I touched programming was in Grade 9, and honestly, the whole idea of coding intimated me especially the endless symbols and phrases that seemed nonsensical at the time.
+Now that I’ve been exploring the field of CS for a few years both in and out of school, the seemingly mysterious world of programming was actually the greatest discovery I made.
+No, it isn’t scary, rather intriguing.
+It’s a process of creative problem solving and logical thinking, something that sucks your mind into the CS world and introduces you to the many doors that lie ahead.
+So my advice to MCPT’s future members, whether you’re curious about, struggling with, or have mastered computer programming, we have a place for you.
+MCPT helped me in grade 9 and will surely help you too.
+All you need to do is step through the door.
+Rm 222 ;)

 ## Heads